 Aging is a subject that most people like to avoid.
-As a specialist within the long term care environment, I’ve realized many people view the idea of moving into a different care setting as they age as a negative thing.
-Unfortunately, when I was in training I didn’t often get the opportunity to see patients in long-term care settings.
+Within the long-term care environment, it’s common for people to view the idea of moving into a different care setting as something negative.
+Many healthcare providers don’t get the opportunity to see patients in long-term care settings during their training, which can make the concept feel unfamiliar or misunderstood.

 4 Signs It’s Time to Talk